ooni/probe-cli/docs/design/dd-003-step-by-step.md

 When we're using getaddrinfo, we should [call it directly and collect its return code](https://github.com/ooni/probe/issues/2029).

 When we measure HTTP, there are redirections.
-Each redirection may or may not reuse an existing TCP or QUIC connection.
-Each redirection has an HTTP request and response.
+Each redirection may reuse an existing TCP or QUIC connection, and each redirection has an HTTP request and response.
 (Redirections are more complex than it seems because of cookies; not entering into details for now but still worth mentioning.)